-Samsung’s Galaxy S9 is one of the best phones available in 2018, but it’s not perfect.
-Following the March release date, we’re starting to see more and more reports about Galaxy S9 problems.
+Samsung’s Galaxy S9 is one of the best phones available right now, but nothing is perfect.
+Following the March release date, we’re seeing a lot of reports about Galaxy S9 problems.
 The same goes for the bigger Galaxy S9+.
-With that in mind, here are some common problems you might face, and how to quickly fix them.
+With that said, these are some of the most common problems and how to fix them.

 Galaxy S9 Touchscreen Sensitivity Problems

 The first real “problem” we’re hearing about so far is regarding the touchscreen.
 Some users are reporting the Galaxy S9 screen doesn’t register taps or touches in certain areas, or they’re having sensitivity problems.
 Most of the complaints are from Galaxy S9+ owners, as it has a bigger screen.
 That said, we’re seeing reports on Reddit and all over the official Samsung product forum.

 So far, it looks like people with screen touch problems are getting replacement devices from Samsung.
 That said, we’re not sure how widespread this issue is yet, or if it’s just a few unlucky owners.

 First, go to Settings > Advanced Features > and scroll down to and select Touch sensitivity.
 This will increase the sensitivity of the screen and potentially fix your problem.
 Additionally, you can open your phone dialer and type *#0*# then select “touch” from the list of options.
 This is a hidden menu to test aspects of your phone.
 We don’t recommend messing around in here, but you can quickly see if your screen has a problem.
 We’ll update as soon as we know more, or Samsung issues another statement.

 How to Fix Galaxy S9 Apps that Aren’t Full Screen